dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 It was one of the first religious houses to be suppressed in 1535, after which most of the buildings were taken down and the site passed through various owners.
 ![](../1shropshire/assets/images/history/photo-needed.jpg)

-# Header: 12th Century AD
+# Header: The Marcher Lordships Emerge - 12th Century AD

 During the 12th Century the Marcher lordships emerged as almost independent states between the Welsh and English authorities.
 The Marcher families were granted privileges by the English Crown which led to the exclusion of the judicial authority of the monarch and the Sheriff from their domains.